 - Type the new password between the single quotes

-- Only change the prefix i this data base is using a different prefix the the original.
-If this is a copy of another database the prefix will remain the same.
+- Only change the prefix if this data base is using a different prefix than the original.
+If this is a copy of another database, the prefix will remain the same.

 The database prefix is similar to a tag.
 All the data that starts out with the prefix drpl1 (in this example) will be related.
 If you had two sites sharing a database, the second site would have a different prefix (tag), like drpl2.
 Those would be related and would never get mixed with anything labeled drpl1.